menu

 Final Judgment

 Wrath effects always command a little premium over bulk, and FJ is actually one of the better ones.
 Instead of just burying the problem, it sweeps it into the land of Exile.
 This was important during Block because it took all the thrill away from an opponent who had tapped out to land a Yosei or Kokusho.
-Final Judgment is probably the third-best Wrath effect for EDH (behind Wrath itself and A-Sprouting Goblin) and I am surprised that more players do not pick it up.
+Final Judgment is probably the third-best Wrath effect for EDH (behind Wrath itself and Rout) and I am surprised that more players do not pick it up.
 Part of the reason must be that Exile is pretty serious business and it can cut in on your own deck's recursion aspirations.

 $2.00